Apple's 2018 iPhone event: How to watch and what to expect

 What will Apple unveil?

-According to various rumours, leaks, and reports from the past few months, there is a high probablity Apple will announce the following:
+According to various rumours, leaks, and reports from the past few months, there is a high probability Apple will announce the following:

 - Three new iPhone models: See our 2018 iPhone rumour round-up.